watterott/Wattuino/software/Micronucleus/README.md

 # Micronucleus

-[Micronucleus](https://github.com/micronucleus/micronucleus) is a bootloader designed for Atmel AVR ATtiny microcontrollers with a minimal usb interface, cross platform libusb-based program upload tool, and a strong emphasis on bootloader compactness.
-To the authors knowledge this is, by far, the smallest USB bootloader for AVR ATtiny.
+[Micronucleus](https://github.com/micronucleus/micronucleus) is a small USB bootloader designed for Atmel AVR ATtiny microcontrollers.

-This project is released under the GPLv2 license.
+The Micronucleus project is released under GPL license.
 Code uploaded via the bootloader is not subject to any license issues.

 **Credits**